andy-byers/CalicoDB/README.md

 ## Features
 + Records are stored in buckets, each with an independent range of keys
 + All buckets are stored in the same file, similar to the SQLite database file format
-+ Supports multiple readers and a single writer simultaneously
++ Supports multiple readers and a single writer simultaneously (readers have snapshot isolation)
 + Per-bucket bidirectional iteration using cursors
 + Crash protection via write-ahead logging
 + Live defragmentation is supported